modern-influence-of-ancient-warriors

 Selection and Career Path of a Decurion

 The path to becoming a decurion was not automatic; it required merit, experience, and often connections.
 In the auxiliary cavalry, most decurions were recruited from the Roman equestrian order or from the leading families of allied tribes who had been granted Roman citizenship.
-However, promotion from within the ranks was also possible, especially for a duplicarius or sesquiplicarius who distinguished himself.
+However, promotion from within the ranks was also possible, especially for a duplicarius or sesquiplicarius who distinguished himself in battle or through exceptional service.

 Prerequisites and Qualifications